-NICHOLASVILLE, KENTUCKY (WDKY-TV)– Like most students these days, Zachary Nielson spends a lot of time in front of his computer.
+NICHOLASVILLE, Ky.
+(FOX 56) – Like most students these days, Zachary Nielson spends a lot of time in front of his computer.
 He’s not always doing homework, but he is working on his home.

 He’s always tweaking a synchronized light display he designed.
-Such displays aren’t that unusual, until you consider he programmed his first one when he was 10 years old.
+Such displays aren’t that unusual until you consider Nielson programmed his first one when he was 10-years-old.

 So he bought some equipment and software and taught himself how to connect lights to an audio track, making sure each beat of a song triggers an effect.